 Robbery of IBC Bank Branch in Edmond

-OKLAHOMA CITY—James E. Finch, Special Agent in Charge of the Oklahoma City Division of the Federal Bureau of Investigation, announced the robbery of the IBC Bank, 421 South Santa Fe in Edmond, Oklahoma.
+James E. Finch, Special Agent in Charge of the Oklahoma City Division of the Federal Bureau of Investigation, announced the robbery of the IBC Bank branch at 1812 E. 15th Street in Edmond, Oklahoma.

 The robbery is being investigated by the FBI and the Edmond Police Department.